Alikhan9095/Linux-/File System & Type and File Permission.md

      $ chown new-owner-name:new-group-name file.txt, chnage the owner and group of a file
     ```

-##  **Special permission Sticky bit(setuid and setgid)**
+##  **Special permission Sticky bit(10, setuid(4) and setgid(2)**
+   - `setuid` When set on a file, it allows users to run the file with the permissions of the file owner.
+   - `setgid` When set on a directory, newly created files within the directory inherit the group of the directory.
    - `Sticky bit` The sticky bit is a special type of permissions used in unix and Linux OS's.
-  - It is typically set on a directory to prevent user form deleting and renaming file within that directory unless they are owner of
-    the fiel
+When set on a directory, it allows only
+      the owner of a file to delete or rename the files within the directory. and prevent from other user's to delet and rename.